640-KB/GLaBIOS/README.md

 1. `MASM GLABIOS;`
 2. `LINK GLABIOS;`  Will create GLABIOS.EXE.
+3. Run `GLA2ROM GLABIOS` to convert to an 8 KiB ROM file.

+OR

-3. Convert EXE to BIN (unfortunately DOS EXE2BIN cannot do this because it exceeds a single segment by 100H bytes).
-Included is a conversion program to do this and also calculate and insert the checksum.
-Or just remove the EXE header (the first 512 bytes of the EXE file) and then calculate the checksum manually, following step 4.
+3. Convert EXE manually by removing the EXE header (the first 512 bytes of the EXE file) and extracting the last 8 KiB
 4. Calculate 8-bit checksum byte and insert into relative file offset `1FFF` in GLABIOS.ROM.

 ### Testing